kwondry/virgo2_mapping_and_taxonomy/README.md

 ## Prerequisites

+- conda
 - Snakemake (version 8.20.0 or later)
-- Python 3.10 or later
-- VIRGO2 database (included in resources/VIRGO2_20250507)

-## Configuration

-The workflow must be configured through `config/config.yaml`.
-- Input/output paths
-- VIRGO2 script locations
-- Resource allocations (threads, memory, runtime)
+To install snakemake and conda, follow the instructions [on the kwondry website](https://kwondry.github.io/documentation/materials/getting-started/installation/#mambaminimamba)

-## Database Setup
+### Database Setup

 In the current version of this pipeline, the exact database structure is very picky, and you need to download the database from Dropbox.
 After publication, the files will be available from the Ravel lab on zenodo.